 The PA Program recognizes that important family or personal events may occasionally necessitate a student's absence from rotation.
-Each student is allotted FOUR discretionary days of absence which may be used in the clinical year, approved by the clinical faculty.
+Each student is allotted FOUR discretionary days of absence, which may be used in the clinical year and must be approved by the clinical faculty.

-Example of discretionary day use: Weddings, Family vacations, Illnesses/death of non-immediate family persons and pets, Interviews etc.
+Examples of discretionary day use are weddings, family vacations, illnesses/deaths of non-immediate family persons and pets, interviews, etc.

 A discretionary day may not be taken on a Return to Campus Day.
 All discretionary days must be submitted for approval at least two weeks in advance.
-The student has to gain approval from the preceptor and the clinical faculty.
-You may not take discretionary days the last week of your final clinical rotation (clerkship 8).
+The student must gain approval from the preceptor and the clinical faculty.
+You may not take discretionary days during the last week of your final clinical rotation (clerkship 8).
 Discretionary days may not be taken during the first two days or the last two days of a rotation.
-You may not take more than two in a row or miss a total of more than two days in any given rotation (between discretionary days and excused illnesses).
+You may not take more than two in a row or miss more than two days in any given rotation (between discretionary days and excused illnesses).